 - The surface of the sculpture is heavily polished, which is typical of the Mauryan period.

-- Abacus (drum on the bell base) has the depiction of a chakra (wheel) in all four directions and a bull, a horse, an elephant and a lion between every chakra.
+- The abacus (drum on the bell base) has the depiction of a chakra (wheel) in all four directions and a bull, a horse, an elephant, and a lion between every chakra.

 - Each chakra has 24 spokes in it.

-- This 24 spoke chakra is adopted to the National Flag of India.
+- This 24-spoke chakra is adapted to the National Flag of India.

 - The circular abacus is supported by an inverted lotus capital.

-- The capital without the shaft, the lotus bell and crowning wheel has been adopted as the National Emblem of Independent India.
+- The capital without the shaft, the lotus bell, and the crowning wheel have been adopted as the National Emblem of Independent India.

-- In the emblem adopted by Madhav Sawhey, only three Lions are visible, the fourth being hidden from view.
-The abacus is also set in such a way that only one chakra can be seen in the middle, with the bull on the right and horse on the left.
+- In the emblem adopted by Madhav Sawhney, only three Lions are visible, the fourth being hidden from view.
+The abacus is also set in such a way that only one chakra can be seen in the middle, with the bull on the right and the horse on the left.